 - Encryption protects information stored on mobile and static devices and in transmission, and there are a number of different encryption options available.

-- You should consider encryption alongside other technical and organisational measures, taking into account the benefits and risks it can offer.
+- You should consider encryption alongside other technical and organisational measures, taking into account the benefits it can offer and the risks it can pose.

 - You should have a policy in place governing the use of encryption, including appropriate staff education.

 - You should also be aware of any sector-specific guidance that applies to you, as this may require you to use encryption.

 - Encrypting data whilst it is being stored provides effective protection against unauthorised or unlawful processing.

 - Most modern operating systems have full-disk encryption built-in.